nickelc/modio-rs/README.md

 // Download the specific version of a mod.
 // if multiple files are found then the latest file is downloaded.
-// Set policy to `ResolvePolicy::Fail` to return with `modio::client::download::Error::MultipleFilesFound`
+// Set policy to `ResolvePolicy::Fail` to return with `modio::util::download::ErrorKind::MultipleFilesFound`
-// as source error.
+// as error kind.
 let action = DownloadAction::Version {
     game_id: Id::new(5),
     mod_id: Id::new(19),